Wafflol/Obsidian/Phys 159 Labs/Lab 06/Lab 06.md

 | Osciilloscope | Voltage                                | 200mV      | 100mV               | -150V-150V | To measure the voltage in a circuit                                              |
 | DMM           | Voltage/Resistance/Capacitance/Current | 0.1 nF     | 0.05 nF             |            | To measure the voltage/resistance/capacitance/current of components in a circuit |
 |               |                                        |            |                     |            |                                                                                  |
-We measured the capacitance of the capacitor with the DMM to get an expected value for later: 101.6 $\pm 0.05$ nF Using the DMM, we can measure the resistances of the two resistors: 1986$\pm 1\Omega$, and $5055 \pm 1 \Omega$
+We measured the capacitance of the capacitor with the DMM to get an expected value for later: 101.6 $\pm 0.05$ uF Using the DMM, we can measure the resistances of the two resistors: 1986$\pm 1\Omega$, and $5055 \pm 1 \Omega$
 Note: we are just using the 5055 $\Omega$ resistor for this lab